koriym/print_o/README.md

 # print_o
-## A Object graph visualizer for PHP
+## A object graph visualizer for PHP

 ### What is object graph ?